What is llms.txt?

 | Adoption | Almost every website | Still rare – growing |

-The two files are not mutually exclusive — quite the opposite. robots.txt controls access, llms.txt provides context.
-A website can and should have both.
+The two files are not mutually exclusive. robots.txt controls access, llms.txt provides context – provided AI systems evaluate it.

 Who reads llms.txt?

-- Anthropic / Claude — officially supports the standard, has its own llms.txt
+- Anthropic / Claude – has its own llms.txt on anthropic.com, but has not announced any documented support for evaluating third-party llms.txt files

 Structure and syntax

 An llms.txt file is pure Markdown.
-There is a recommended structure that most AI systems expect:
+There is a recommended structure:

 Required and optional fields

-Strictly speaking there are no required fields — llms.txt is an open standard.
-Recommended at minimum however are: name/title of the website, a short description and contact information.
-Everything else is optional but useful.
+There are no required fields – llms.txt is an open standard.
+Recommended at minimum: name/title of the website, a short description and contact information.
+Everything else is optional.

 Ready-made examples for different website types